Edward3785/Edward3785.github.io/Diagram.md

      C --> F[Brush your teeth]
      F --> D
      C --> D[Make sure you had breakfast]
+     D --> G[Eat some food or get some food driving to your destination] G --> E
      D --> E[Look in your bag to see if you have everything you need] E --> z
      B --> z[Have a good day]